skip to content

 There are two ways to approach this:

 1. Some Faculty members have advertised specific projects or outlines for potential projects as part of the 'Summer Research in Maths' programme.
 You can view that list here and nominate these projects/supervisors in your 'Expression of Interest' form.
-It is not necessary to contact the supervisor ahead of nominating their project, but if you have questions or would like to discuss your suitability for the project beforehand, you can contact them via the contact email address given in the project listing.
+It is not necessary to contact the supervisor ahead of nominating their project, but if you have questions or would like to discuss your suitability for the project beforehand, you can contact them via the email address given in the project listing.

-1. Consult this list of pre-approved supervisors for summer projects and contact some of them to enquire about potential projects during the recommended project enquiry window (January 2024 to 23 February 2024).
+2. Consult this list of potential supervisors for summer projects and contact some of them to enquire about potential projects during the recommended project enquiry window (27 January 2025 to 21 February 2025).
 The list is organised by research area.
 If a supervisor on the list has not also advertised a specific project or outline (see 1 above) you must contact them before nominating them on your 'Expression of Interest' form.
 You need to ensure they are available in the summer and open to considering an application from you (i.e. ask them if you may nominate them on your 'Expression of Interest' form).
-You don't need to propose your own project, but you may put forward ideas if you have them.
-Otherwise, you can say what general areas you are interested in and ask what the possibilities might be.
-When contacting a potential supervisor for the first time, please cc. visitingstudents@maths.cam.ac.uk and explain that you are planning to apply for the Cambridge Mathematics Open Internships programme.
-We recommend that you attach your CV as well as a transcript (if available) when writing to supervisors.

 Expression of Interest form